graves

 She was killed during an air raid on the 58th (Scottish) General Hospital, St Omer, Fance.
 She was mentioned in dispatches by General Haig for "valuable services" in March 1916.
 At the time of the air raid, though not on duty, she apparently went to her ward to comfort her patients and it is recorded that just before she was killed she had been, "singing to a patient who was nervous".

-Her cousin, William Benzie Forbes Climie, Air Gunner with 434 Squadron, RCAF, who died on the night 22/23 August 1943 is buried at Heverlee War Cemetery.
+Her cousin, William Benzie Forbes Climie, Air Gunner with 434 Squadron, RCAF, who died on the night 22/23 August 1943 is buried in Heverlee War Cemetery.

 For her cousin, Tony Climie